-Reservations can be made online or by calling 1-800-326-3521.
+For reservations, Call (800) 326-3521.
 The ranger station does not accept reservations in advance, although sites may be available for walk-ons on the day of arrival.

 Daily camping fees are $24, plus a non-refundable booking fee of $6.70, and includes water and electric.
 Florida residents 65 and over received a 50% discount, as do holders of a Social Security disability certificate or a 100 percent disability award certificate from the Federal Government.